 What Should I See in Los Angeles?

 As America’s second most populous city, there are several major attractions that you can see.
-For instance, you can see the stars on the Hollywood Walk of Fame and see the world-famous Chinese Theatre.
-Then there are other major sites like the Hollywood Sign, Universal Studios, Paramount Studios, Griffith Park and the Santa Monica Pier.
-That’s not to mention world-class museums like the Getty, Los Angeles County Museum of Art and the Academy Museum.
-Even more attractions to consider include Rodeo Drive, Sony Pictures Studios, Warner Bros.
-Studio Tour and the Huntington Library & Art Museum.
-In other words, you’ll have plenty of attractions to see during your Southern California visit.
+For instance, the stars on the Hollywood Walk of Fame and the world-famous Chinese Theatre can be seen.
+Then there are other significant sites like the Hollywood Sign, Universal Studios, Paramount Studios, Griffith Park, and the Santa Monica Pier.
+That’s not to mention world-class museums like the Getty, Los Angeles County Museum of Art, and the Academy Museum.
+Other attractions include Rodeo Drive, Sony Pictures Studios, Warner Bros.
+Studio Tour, and the Huntington Library & Art Museum.
+In other words, you’ll have plenty of attractions during your Southern California visit.
 Of course, many first-time visitors will also want to visit Disneyland further south in Orange County.
-The question then is, do you drive down to Anaheim from LA or do you take public transportation.
+The question is, do you drive down to Anaheim from LA, or do you take public transportation?

 For Barbie Fans